JennyViannay/upload_file-NODE/README.md

-# This is a server node/express ready to be set for your app
+# This is a server node/express ready to be upload file

 ## First clone the project

 ## Into the directory launch ``` npm i ```

-## READ the README.md file in config directory for set your db connection

 ## Launch ``` npm start ```